 The current B777-300ER market is in average market condition, as it remains the best-selling aircraft in its class.
-However, the chart above indicates a backlog covering production only out to mid-2018 at the current rate of 8.3 B777 aircraft per month.
-This left Boeing with a potential "production gap" of 300+ unsold B777 aircraft delivery slots until the B777-9X enters service in mid-2021.
+However, the chart above indicates a backlog covering production only out to early 2018 at the current rate of 8.3 B777 aircraft per month.
+This would leave Boeing with a "production gap" of 300+ unsold B777 aircraft delivery slots until the B777-9X enters service in mid-2021.

-Values for new B777-300ERs and B777-200Fs would have come under needless additional pressure if Boeing had held firm on its promise not to cut B777 production rates during the transition from the B777-300ER to the B777-9X.
-Cooler heads have prevailed and Boeing has now cut the current 8.3 per month B777 production rate to seven aircraft per month beginning in 2017 and to 5.5 aircraft per month in 2018 and 2019.
-Analysts still wonder if customers will buy current technology B777s in 2018 or 2019, instead of opting for more readily available A-350s, or just waiting for the B777X family in the year 2021 and beyond.
+Values for new B777-300ERs and B777-200Fs would have markedly decreased if Boeing had held firm on its promise not to cut B777 production rates during the transition from the B777-300ER to the B777-9X.
+Boeing has now announced cuts to the current 8.3 per month B777 production rate to seven aircraft per month beginning in 2017 and to 5.5 aircraft per month in 2018 and 2019.
+Even after these reductions, we believe additional production cuts will be needed for Boeing to fully bridge the gap to 2021.
+Additionally, analysts still wonder if customers will buy current technology B777s in 2018 or 2019, instead of opting for more readily available A-350s, or just waiting for the B777X family in the year 2021 and beyond.

-In our view, Boeing will have to sell 150+ of additional B777 family aircraft between now and 2021 for the company to maintain any kind of pricing power for the current B777 family, even with the announced production cutbacks.
-The B777-300ER aircraft does have financially strong owners and operators with 405 out of the total 1308 in service B777 fleet currently on operating leases and a world-wide, evenly-distributed, operator base.
+In our view, Boeing will have to sell 150+ of additional B777 family aircraft between now and 2021 for the company to maintain any kind of pricing power for the current B777 family, even with their announced production cutbacks.
+However, the B777-300ER aircraft does have financially strong owners and operators with 415 out of the total 1308 in service B777 fleet currently on operating leases and a world-wide, evenly-distributed, operator base.

-But with only 46 current B777-300ER operators, of which less than 20 have the financial capabilities to place large orders, it is difficult to imagine where customers for orders of 150+ aircraft will emerge between now and 2021.
-Even if large orders for the B777 are announced in the immediate future, we believe those orders will be heavily discounted and they will put immediate pressure on both new and used B777 current market values.
+But with only 44 current B777-300ER operators, of which less than 20 have the financial capabilities to place large orders, it is difficult to imagine where customers for orders of 150+ aircraft will emerge between now and 2021.
+Even if large orders for the B777 are announced in the near future, we believe those orders will be heavily discounted and they will put immediate pressure on both new and used B777 current market values.

-AISI's most recent, January 2016 values update, reflecting the above concerns, shows year over year declines in base and current market values for an average-build, new B777-300ER aircraft of 4% and 5% respectively.
-We expect these values to continue to decline in light of Boeing's planned B777 production rates.
+AISI's most recent, July 2016 values update, reflecting the above concerns, shows year over year declines in base and current market values for an average-build, new B777-300ER aircraft of 3% and 5% respectively.
+We expect these values to continue to decline in light of Boeing's announced B777 future production rates.

 Currently, early year-of build B777-200 and B777-200ER aircraft are beginning to be parted out.
-This development reflects an average, 25 year wide-body aircraft economic useful life and is not an indication that even these early-build aircraft are falling out of favor.
+This development reflects an average 25 year wide-body aircraft economic useful life and is not an indication that even these early-build aircraft are falling out of favor.
 The costs of major airframe checks and the benefits of continued low interest rates make replacing the oldest B777s with newer aircraft very compelling.
 Unfortunately for Boeing, the number of B777 aircraft nearing the end of their operating lives is not significant enough to put a dent in their earlier-mentioned "production gap".

-The B777-300ER is a candidate for cargo conversion but with a 2004 entry into service, residual values are too high to add to an approximately \$30 million USD cargo conversion cost.
+The B777-300ER is a candidate for cargo conversion but with a 2004 entry into service, residual values are still too high to add to an approximately \$30 million USD cargo conversion cost.
 Boeing has announced a program of converting ageing B777-300ERs as part of a new-aircraft sales campaign, but so far, no orders for conversions have been announced.
 B777-200 family aircraft are considered sub-optimal to the B777-300s with regard to cargo conversions.